Balancing Act of Reliability

 SLA

 SLA is a formal contract between you and your customers where you outline the expected level of service.
 It includes specific SLOs, and if these objectives aren’t met, you typically face consequences, mostly financial.
-SLAs are external commitments to customers.
+SLAs are external commitments to customers and they require consistent operational discipline.

 Reliability management depends on SLIs and SLOs.
 They provide a way to measure and improve your service quality.
 They also form the foundation of error budgets.
-You can then define what level of service is acceptable.
+You can then define what level of service is acceptable before you shift priorities away from feature delivery and towards stability.

 Error Budgeting